Misael517/PlayShopProject/README.md

 -- How to start it --

-1- Download the repository from [GitHub URL].
+1- Download the repository from GitHub.

-2- Install the necessary dependencies using [package manager].
+2- Install the necessary dependencies.

 3- Run the aplication.